Fazzani/Proxarr/README.md

   </a>

   <p align="center">
-    Simple proxy server that can be used to auto qualify requested item media based on their availability on countries watching providers.
+    Automatically categorize your requested movies and TV shows from your watching providers.
     <br />
     <a href="https://github.com/Fazzani/Proxarr"><strong>Explore the docs »</strong></a>
     <br />